rehierl/node-tree-outliner/1-1-3-node-trees/0-0-graph-theory.md

 <!-- ======================================================================= -->
 # Graph Theory

-* prime objects of study in discrete mathematics
+* graphs are objects of study in discrete mathematics
 * used to model pairwise relations between objects
 * sets of vertices/nodes that are connected by edges
 * a binary relation `R := (V,V,G)` defines a graph